 Dave Nelson, Ph.D.

-Dave belongs to several academic and professional societies, actively participates in local and regional conferences as a chair, moderator and reviewer, in addition to authoring papers presented both internationally and in North America.
+Dr. Nelson integrates his professional expertise and academic thrust both working with students and in community organizations.
+He belongs to several academic and professional societies, actively participates in local and regional conferences as a chair, moderator and reviewer, in addition to authoring papers in the Journal of Supply Chain Management, International Journal of Logistics Systems and Management and Biodiesel, presented both in North America and internationally.